nes-lab/shepherd/software/README.md

 - `pps-gmtimer`: kernel-module to sync to a pps-time-signal
 - **`python-package`**: sheep-software running on the beaglebone
 - `shepherd-calibration`: python-software to calibrate the cape using a Keithley Sourcemeter
-- `shepherd-datalib`: sub-git for python user-module to handle measurements and access the data
+- `shepherd-tools`: sub-git for python user-module to handle measurements and access the data
 - `shepherd-devicetest`: python-software to test & validate all parts of a cape
 - **`shepherd-herd`**: python-software to control sheep / observers
 - `shepherd-targets`: sub-git for target hardware and default firmwares
-- `shepherd-webservice`: sub-git for the API and Website of the official testbed instance
+- `shepherd-webapi`: sub-git for the API and Website of the official testbed instance
 - `debug_analyze_time_sync`: python-software for measuring sync between observers on gpio-level
+- `debug_compare_vsources`: python-scripts to run virtual power source on PRU, shared-lib & python-port